hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 **2)** It helps distinugish germline variants from somatic variants.

 Coverage simply means for a given position, what is the average number of sequencing reads that span (or "cover") that position and it is abbreviated as the integer value followed by "X".
-For example, if the average position in the genome was covered by 22 reads, this sample would be considered to have 22X. **The coverage guidelines are based on whihc sequencing strategy you implement, as described below.**
+For example, if the average position in the genome was covered by 22 reads, this sample would be considered to have 22X. **The coverage guidelines are based on which sequencing strategy you implement, as described below.**

 ## Sequencing strategies for variant calling